Home > Outdoor

 (Photo/Honey McNaughton)

-So, you pulled the trigger and bought the tent.
+So, you pulled the trigger and bought a tent.
 Congratulations!
 Here are a few tips to ensure that it has a long life.

 Many tents will come with taped seams.
-That means the holes caused by sewing are sealed at the factory.
+That means the holes caused by sewing are covered or sealed at the factory.
 But some tents still come with unsealed seams from the store.
-If yours is unsealed, apply seam sealer to the floor and inside the fly stitching before use.
+If yours is unsealed, apply seam sealer to the floor and inside the fly stitching before taking it to the field.
+Or, if your seams are sealed but they’ve started leaking after years of hard use, seam sealers can save the day.

-Rig the guylines and practice setting up the tent in a park or your yard.
+Rig your tent’s guylines and practice setting up the tent in a park or your yard.
 Figure out how to stake it out for both fair and foul weather.
 Check for any manufacturing flaws.

-During your first trip with the tent, be sure to securely stake it down.
-An empty tent is a box kite in disguise — putting a hefty rock, or a filled backpack inside can help weigh it down while you stake it out.
+During your first trip with the tent, be sure to stake it down securely.
+An empty tent is a box kite in disguise — putting a hefty rock, or a filled backpack inside helps weigh it down while you stake it out.
 Try to keep debris out of the tent.

-After each use, remove the fly and let it dry out — either hanging on something or laid out in the sun.
-And before breaking camp, open the tent’s door and shake it out to remove debris.
+After each use, remove the fly and let it dry out — hanging on something or laying out in the sun.
+Before breaking camp, open the tent’s door and shake it out to remove debris.

-At home, continue to dry the tent out and store it loose (not rolled up tight).
+At home, continue to dry the tent and store it loose (not rolled up tight).
+Avoid folding your tent, as the creases can wear out the fabric.

 Frequently Asked Questions